williamvaughn3/jupyter-for-soc-class/README.md

 Source container is all-spark-notebook.

-Inspired by, has content from and based on the following projects:
+Inspired by and based on or has content from the following projects:

     https://github.com/OTRF/notebooks-forge
     https://github.com/philhagen/sof-elk/blob/main/VM_README.md